Is wool vegan? As a vegan, you’d think my response would be an emphatic no.

 Another point of contention in the wool industry is the treatment of a condition in sheep called Flystrike.

-Flystrike in sheep is a myiasis condition, in which domestic sheep are infected by one of several species of flies which are external parasites of sheep.
+Flystrike is a myiasis condition in which domestic sheep are infected by one of several species of flies which are external parasites of sheep.

 It’s pretty disgusting.

-When sheep pee on their wool and make it dirty, flies are attracted and lay eggs on the sheepskin.
+When sheep pee on their coat and make it dirty, flies are attracted and lay eggs on the sheepskin.
 Fly larvae then eat into the sheep and kill them.

 Millions of sheep and lambs die each year from Flystrike.